fahimalamabir/sql/README.md

 # SQL
-We will revisit the SQL using jupyter notebook (& sqlite)
+We will revisit the basic of SQL and its different operations.